 Have you ever had a baby?
 This includes hubbies who are there every step of the way.
-I haven’t myself, but from what I have seen, though it’s definitely a joyful occasion, it’s not a trip to Disneyland.
-Having a child is also stressful and time-consuming; it too requires a certain amount of mental fortitude; and in some situations, it can involve serious complications.
+It’s a joyful occasion, but having a child is also stressful and time-consuming.

-- Have LoA conversations in a private room.
+- Have LOA conversations in a private room (or private Zoom).
 The employee dealing with a delicate personal situation will appreciate it.
 And so will the person being interviewed by your recruiter-pal one cubicle over.

-- If you’re advising an employee through a difficult LoA reason, know that it’s OK to not know what to say.
-If you’re not sure what to say, just tell the person, ‘I don’t know what to say right now, but please know I hear what you are saying.’
+- If employees are taking an absence from work during a difficult time, know that it’s OK to not know what to say.
+If you’re not sure what to say, just tell the person, ‘I don’t know what to say right now, but please know I hear what you are saying, and I’m here with you.’
 More than getting sage advice, most people going through a stressful time just want to feel like they’re being heard and that someone cares.
 Let that be enough.

 - Treat the person the way they want to be treated.
 If they’re a hugger, hug them.
 If they’re more private, respect that and show your empathy in other ways.

-If you’re feeling ‘fuzzy’ about some aspect of the LoA process, just imagine how your employee is going to feel when you try to explain that thing to them.
-Making things not-fuzzy is just as important as managing the paperwork.
+If you’re feeling ‘fuzzy’ about some aspect of the LOA process, just imagine how your employee is going to feel when you try to explain that thing to them.
+Making things clear is just as important as managing the paperwork.
 Maybe even more so.

-So if you aren’t clear about a particular aspect of your company, and/or your state’s LoA policy, reach out for answers.
-Maybe that’s contacting your benefits broker, or calling a peer in for help, or utilizing the tools provided by a particular HR association.
-Or you might even look into some of the new technologies out there that help HR teams out with LoA education, like ALEX on Leave of Absence.
+So if you aren’t clear about a particular aspect of your company, and/or your state’s LoA policy, do your research and figure out the answers.
+Maybe that’s contacting your benefits broker, or calling a peer in for help, or using educational materials from a particular HR association.
+(We have a helpful guide on leave of absence definitions to get you started, too!)

-And if you find yourself creating, say, a FAQ page about aspects of the LoA process, or a handout, or writing a one-off email to an employees, strive to give them information in the same, clear, conversational way you would if they were to just drop in your office for a chat.
+And if you find yourself creating an FAQ page (or handout, or email) about aspects of the LoA process, strive to give them information in the same, clear, conversational way you would if they were to just drop in your office for a chat.

 Understand that most employees would rather eat glass than take time off work for an extended period.
-The ones I have worked with–especially those off for short-term disability–feel a sense of guilt and, in some cases, shame.
-So: don’t make the mistake of going into the LoA partnership assuming the employee is trying to get free time off.
+Many employees–especially those who are taking short-term disability–feel a sense of guilt and, in some cases, shame.
+So: don’t make the mistake of going into the LOA process assuming the employee is trying to get free time off.
 Let them know that what they’re doing is totally okay and reassure them that the company will be OK when they’re out.

-You ever call the doctor’s office and know immediately you are not a priority?
+Have you ever called the doctor’s office and understood immediately that you are not a priority?
 Ever sit in the waiting room for two hours after your scheduled appointment?
 It’s infuriating, right?